 Consultant shall review the management of the Project, make recommendations to Operator for the correction of the Project Operating Deficiency and, subject to applicable Legal Requirements governing the confidentiality of patient records, have complete access to the Project and its records, offices and facilities in order to carry out its duties under such engagement.
 Operator shall instruct Consultant to prepare and deliver to HUD, the Lender and Operator a written report of Consultant’s recommendations within thirty (30) days after its engagement.

 Operator shall promptly implement any and all reasonable recommendations made by Consultant in order to promptly correct or cure the Project Operating Deficiency; provided, however, that in no event shall Operator implement any recommendation that would constitute a violation of applicable Legal Requirements or would otherwise constitute a default under the Loan Documents unless HUD and the Lender consent in writing to such recommendation.
 HUD and Lender may give or withhold their consent in their sole and absolute discretion.
-Nothing herein shall impose any liability or obligation on HUD or the Lender to (a) request the appointment of a Consultant or (b) otherwise remedy such Project Operating Deficiency, nor shall anything in this Section 3 cause HUD or the Lender to be deemed the operator of the Healthcare Facility.
+Nothing herein shall impose any liability or obligation on HUD or the Lender to (i) request the appointment of a Consultant or (ii) otherwise remedy such Project Operating Deficiency, nor shall anything in this Section 3 cause HUD or the Lender to be deemed the operator of the Healthcare Facility.

 A Project Operating Deficiency is not necessarily an Event of Default and shall not be considered an Event of Default unless such circumstance meets the requirements for an Event of Default pursuant to the relevant Loan Document.